 Vulnerability Disclosure Policy

 This disclosure policy sets forth the standards and procedures for submission, review and publication of vulnerabilities identified by members of our security community to enable the open sharing of verified information in a responsible way to protect our community and their users.
-Reports submitted through our online form will be reviewed and handled in accordance with this policy.
+Reports submitted to [email protected] email will be reviewed and handled in accordance with this policy.

 We will review vulnerabilities identified in libraries that meet the following prerequisites:

 1.1.
 The Code was released as an Open Source Code and it is not proprietary code or a commercial license requiring payment.

 1.2.
 The Open Source Code was developed by individuals and not by a commercial entity and is not related to any project or side-project of any commercial entity.

 1.3.
 The Open Source Code is accompanied by, or obtained under, a license that details the terms and conditions governing the use of such Open Source Code.